mmurphy-geo/hash-search-test/README.md

 # hash-search-test
-Test for speed in set matching using sets
+Test for speed in hash matching using sets